 19.2.12.4.
-End date
+END DATE

 12.5.
 The payment obligations of the European Union under this Contract shall end 18 months after the implementation period laid down in Article 2 of the Special Conditions, unless this Contract is terminated according to Article 12.
 The Contracting Authority shall notify the Coordinator of any postponement of the end date.
-It is therefore imperative that the Coordinator submits the final payment request in a timely fashion.

 12.6.
 This Contract will be terminated automatically if it has not given rise to any payment by the Contracting Authority within two years of its signature.

 19.2.12.5.
-Effects of Termination
+EFFECTS OF TERMINATION